adn-rb/adn/README.md

   global_stream = ADN::Post.global_stream
 ```

-A complete method list will be available on this README soon, but in the meantime you can browse all API methods in `adnruby.rb`.
+A complete method list will be available on this README soon, but in the meantime you can browse all API methods in `lib/adnruby.rb`.

 ---